Thailand’s beleagured national airline, Thai Airways, and the country’s tourist industry continues to get hit financially due to flooding in Bangkok.

-Thai Airways have just announced they’ve cancelled more than 500 flights into, out of and around Thailand in the last few weeks, due to cancellations from passengers worried about the floods.
+Thai Airways have just announced they have cancelled more than 500 flights into, out of and around Thailand in the last few weeks due to cancellations from passengers worried about the floods.

-That is becauseThai Airways flights into Suvarnabhumi Airport during October and midway through Bangkok’s floods saw passengers fall from an average of 130,000 people per month to around 100,000 – a fall of almost 25%.
+That is becauseThai Airways flights into Suvarnabhumi Airport during October and midway through Bangkok’s floods saw passenger numbers fall from an average of 130,000 people per month to around 100,000 – a fall of almost 25%.

 Oddly, up until recently, the Thailand Tourism Authority (TAT) had kept insisting tourism numbers were not falling during flooding.
-Even a fool could see they were.